Perga dorsalis vs Perga affinis

 He provides a key for the species in his redefined Perga genus (pp.334-338), which includes both P. affinis and P. dorsalis.
 He points out that the type specimens of those two species are males and that they do not show the differences that are evident in the females of these two species.
 He also claims that “it is by no means altogether certain that the females have been correctly associated with the males” in the Kirby 1882 study.

 Benson separates females of the two species using the features listed below.
-Incidentally, the most recent catalogue of the Pergidae (Schmidt & Smith, 2006) cites the Benson key for separation of these species, indicating that they regard this as being the most reliable current tool for this purpose.
+Incidentally, the most recent catalogue of the Pergidae (Schmidt & Smith, 2006) cites the Benson key for separation of these species.

 Perga dorsalis

-• sawsheath with extreme apices of the valves diverging when viewed from beneath; sides of the sheath bearing bristles that are almost racket-shaped (fig. 29 below from Benson 1939)
+sawsheath with extreme apices of the valves diverging when viewed from beneath (fig. 29 below); sides of the sheath bearing bristles that are almost racket-shaped (fig. 30 below)

 Perga affinis